DreamerMay/Fashion_Site/README.md

 Items need to fix:
 1) Stripe javascript => payment
-2) Create new account button from log in page link back to login page
+2) new create user image not display
+3) login user history not show.

 random pic codes pending to time